atvpc/atvpc.com/content/pages/howto.md

 						<img src="content/img/diagrams/male_female_splines_thumb.jpg" alt="Male versus female splines on u-joint axles" title="Male versus female splines on u-joint axles">
 					</a>
 				</td><td>
-					An U-Joint axle has one CV joint on the outer joint and an u-joint for the inner joint.
-The u-joint may have male or female splines depending on the axle.
+					A U-Joint axle has one CV joint on the outboard and a universal joint and yoke assembly on the inboard.
+The u-joint yoke may have male or female type splines depending on the axle.
 Male splines have a rod that goes into the differential.
 Female splines have an opening in which a rod from the differential goes into.
-The below illustration compares female versus male splined axles.
+This illustration compares the two.
 				</td>
 			</tr>
 		</table>